woaproject/deployment-bridge/bridge-nodejs/README.md

 `bridge_repo` - path to bridge repo.

-`docker_compose_version` - specify a version of docker-compose to be installed
+`docker_compose_version` - specify a version of docker-compose to be installed.